 - Work skills training

-Effective reliability engineering requires experience, broad engineering skills and knowledge from many different fields of engineering.
-Reliability engineering focuses on costs of failure caused by system downtime, cost of spares, repair equipment, personnel and cost of warranty claims.
+Effective reliability engineering requires experience, broad engineering skills, and knowledge of many different fields of engineering.
+Reliability plays a key role in the cost-effectiveness of systems, with reliability engineering focusing on the costs of failure that may be caused by system downtime, spares, repair equipment, personnel, and warranty claims.

 The reason to perform LORA is to establish the most cost-effective repair level or discard alternative in order to perform maintenance actions.
 Maintenance planning relies on LORA as a function of the acquisition process.
 LORA is used by the Department of Defense (DoD) as an analytical methodology in order to determine when an item will need to be replaced, repaired, or discarded based on cost considerations and operational readiness requirements.